ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

        specified file (in addition to the system log, if enabled).
 These messages may have extended information, and will include messages of info severity.
 This log is of more use to developers and advanced system administrators, and when reporting problems.
+Note: The default is
+       |PCMK_CONTAINER_LOG_FILE| (inside the container) for bundled container
+       nodes; this would typically be mapped to a different path on the host running the container.

    * - .. _pcmk_logfile_mode: